Statement on Law Society of Alberta proceedings against John Carpay

 Share this:

-The Manitoba Law Society proceedings were concluded in August 2023, and sanctions were imposed on Mr. Carpay: to pay $5,000 and to respect a lifetime ban on practicing law in Manitoba.
+The Manitoba Law Society proceedings against John Carpay took place over a period of two years, and were finally concluded in August 2023.
+Sanctions were imposed on Mr. Carpay: to pay $5,000 and to respect a lifetime ban on practicing law in Manitoba.

 In October 2023, Manitoba Crown Prosecutors stayed all criminal charges against Mr. Carpay, who was innocent of any criminal wrongdoing.